 http://aptaapps.apta.org/ptcas/ProgramInformation.aspx?program=MVT.
 Please note that completion of the prerequisites does not mean automatic admission into the WU Physical Therapy Program.
+To assure acceptance into the present the program and the program acceptance into the WU Physical Therapy Program.
+To assure acceptance into the WU Physical Therapy Program acceptance int nttp://aptaapps.apta.org/ptcas/ProgramInformation.aspx?program=MV1.
+Please note that completion of the prerequisites does not mean automatic admission into the WU Physical Therapy Program.
 To assure acceptance into the Doctorate of Physical Therapy program, WU undergraduate students must complete the Early Assurance Program, obtaining an undergraduate degree, holding a minimum of an overall 3.4 GPA, score 140 on the GRE and maintain good standing with the University's academic and behavior policies.